kevinegatesiuwase-hue/plsql-window-functions--Kevine---Gatesi-Uwase-/README.md

 Improve decision-making based on real-time information

-Business Value:

-With this database in place, the company will be able to streamline sales operations, increase marketing effectiveness, improve inventory planning, and make better business decisions based on accurate data analytics.
 ## step 3: Database Schema
 | **Table**        | **Purpose**                   | **Key Columns**                                                                                       | **Example Row**                               |
 | ---------------- | ----------------------------- | ----------------------------------------------------------------------------------------------------- | --------------------------------------------- |